gnfrazier/gnfrazier.github.io/_posts/2018-1-30-deep-learning-meetup.md

 deeplearningrtp.slack.com/

 **Study Groups**
-Group is collaberative, community focused.
+Group is collaborative, community focused.

 -   Come as you are
 -   New People every week